-You can apply a compress (gauze) held in place using adhesive tape to cover your wound for comfort only or to protect it against chafing from rubbing on clothing.
+Wound cl osed with clips: You can apply a compress (gauze) held in place using adhesive tape to cover your wound for comfort only or to protect it against chafing from rubbing on clothing.
 The CLSC will perform the removal of clips approximately 10 to 14 days after your surgery.
-After the clips are removed, maintain a dry dressing (gauze) until there is no more liquid leakage at the clips' entry points.
+After the clips are removed, maintain a dry dressing (gauze) until fluid no longer seeps out at the clips' entry points.
 To provide proper care for your surgical wound, here is what you should do.

-- Always wash your hands before touching the surgical site area. - Perform self-care of the surgical site / wound as you have been taught by the nursing care staff. - On the date specified by the surgeon, have your stitches, clips or sutures removed (if you have them) at the designated facility (probably your CLSC). - Watch for signs of infection or other complications; contact the CLSC nurse or Info-Santé at 811, if you experience one or more of the following signs or symptoms: - Redness spreading beyond the edges of the wound or surgical site; - Fever above 38 °Celsius or 100 °Fahrenheit; - Unusual coloration or discharge, including pus; - Unusual tenderness or swelling. - Even after clips or Steristrips are removed, it is important to look after the wound area.
-You must gently wash the surgical wound with mild soap, rinse it thoroughly with clear water, and then pat it dry carefully without rubbing.
-Taking a shower or a bath is not permitted if your wound oozes or weeps. - You must also protect the area against any injuries for at least four weeks.
+Always wash your hands before touching the surgical site area.
+Perform self-care of the surgical site / wound as you have been taught by the nursing care staff.
+On the date specified by the surgeon, have your stitches, clips or sutures removed (if you have them) at the designated facility (probably your CLSC).
+Watch for signs of infection or other complications; contact the CLSC nurse or Info- Santé at 811, if you experience one or more of the following signs or symptoms: Redness spreading beyond the edges of the wound or surgical site; Fever above 38 °Celsius or 100 °Fahrenheit; Unusual coloration or discharge, including pus; Unusual tenderness or swelling.